benthecoder/blog/posts/szday1.md

 - Why can't I take pictures in customs is it a security law, I got called out lol
 - A young taxi driver did not help us with b ags but the old one did thought it would be reversed
 - It's so hard to find a hotel here, there are three hotels named T hotel, and ended up staying in the wrong one in the end
+  - lesson: check properly the next time I book hotels, note the location and the possibility of different branches
 - subway here is super cheap
 - I had spicy and sour fish and I loved it, I think my body is beginning to accept it.
 - came to a more suburb part of shenzhen and it felt like Taiwan it was peaceful, I saw this nice street with a lot of trees, and old people with small kids holding hands